readonlynux/simple-zram0-manager/README.md

-# 🔹 Simple ZRAM0 Manager
+# 🔹 Simple ZRAM0 Resizer

-**Magisk Module** to easily manage ZRAM0 swap on Android devices.
-Allows enabling, disabling, and resizing ZRAM0 with root access, both at startup and runtime.
+**Magisk Module** to easily resize ZRAM0 swap on Android devices.
+Allows resizing ZRAM0 with root access, both at startup and runtime.

 > ⛔ I take no responsibility for any issues
 <br>